 Thinking of sending your kids to Jewish summer camp (this year or in the future)?
 Not sure where to start or what you might want to keep in mind about the experience of your child, a child of interfaith parents?
 It’s possible you haven’t considered any of these questions yet, but a camp that may seem warm and fuzzy may not be the most schooled in how to project an open and welcoming atmosphere to interfaith families.
 We offer training for Jewish camps, though, and are working to help them become as welcoming as possible.

-Here’s what parenting contributor Jane Larkin, CEO Jodi Bromberg, and Editorial Director Lindsey Silken, suggest asking camp directors.
+Here’s what parenting contributor Jane Larkin, CEO Jodi Bromberg, and Director of Content Lindsey Silken, suggest asking camp directors.
 (Of course, you’ll want to adapt these questions as appropriate for your family.)
-And once you’re ready to start searching for a welcoming camp, this list of welcoming camps can help.

 1. Do you welcome children of interfaith families at your camp?